Yields fall as the coronavirus spreads: our outlook for fixed income

-In the corporate high-yield universe, we have seen orderly selling thus far, which had caused spreads to widen by about 75 basis points (driven by weakness in the lowest credit qualities, in particular, CCC-rated debt).
-However, the total drawdown has been muted by the move lower in U.S. Treasury yields.1 From a currency perspective, the U.S. dollar has broadly benefited in February from a mix of safe haven demand and the United States' relative outperformance in economic growth expectations.
+In the corporate high-yield universe, we've seen orderly selling so far, which had caused spreads to widen by about 75 basis points (driven by weakness in the lowest credit qualities, in particular, CCC-rated debt); however, the total drawdown has been muted by the move lower in U.S. Treasury yields.1 From a currency perspective, the U.S. dollar broadly benefited in February from a mix of safe haven demand and the United States' relative outperformance in economic growth expectations.

 Our outlook: watch for dislocations, but maintain a defensive stance

-We are cognizant of the fact that global growth expectations are likely to be revised lower in light of the prolonged duration of the outbreak, and recognize that the probability of a global recession has risen in recent weeks.
-Our base case scenario continues to be one of a temporary disruption to economic growth, barring a material escalation in the spread of the virus in the United States and Europe.
+We're cognizant of the fact that global growth expectations are likely to be revised lower in light of the prolonged duration of the outbreak, and we recognize that the probability of a global recession has risen in recent weeks.
+Our base-case scenario continues to be one of a temporary disruption to economic growth, barring a material escalation in the spread of the virus in the United States and Europe.

-1 “CDC official warns Americans it's not a question of if coronavirus will spread, but when,” CNN.com, February 26, 2020.
-2 Bloomberg, as of February 27, 2020.
-3 “Fed’s Clarida says ‘still too soon to even speculate about impact of coronavirus,” marketwatch.com, February 25, 2020.
+1 “CDC official warns Americans it's not a question of if coronavirus will spread, but when,” CNN.com, February 2020.
+2 Bloomberg, as of February 2020.
+3 “Fed’s Clarida says ‘still too soon to even speculate about impact of coronavirus,'” marketwatch.com, February 2020.